smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 Minor ability changes:

-- Compoundeyes now grants 1.5x accuracy
+- Compoundeyes now grants 1.6x accuracy

 - Solid Rock and Filter now reduce 1/2 damage of SE moves, not 1/4

 - Outrage, Thrash, and Petal Dance don't lock if the user has Own Tempo

+- Slow Start now only lasts 3 turns instead of 5

 Minor item changes: